vuejs/v2.vuejs.org/source/api/index.md

   Attaches an event listener to the element.
 The event type is denoted by the argument.
 The expression can either be a method name or an inline statement.

+  When used on a normal element, it listens to **native DOM events** only.
+When used on a custom element component, it also listens to **custom events** emitted on that child component.

 - **Example:**

   ``` html